Burton upon Trent Town Hall: The building

 During the First World War, the town hall was used as a Red Cross Voluntary Aid Detachment auxiliary hospital.
 In the entrance lobby are four large wooden plaques, listing the names of the men of the County Borough of Burton who gave their lives in each world war.
 Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall and waved to the crowd from the town hall balcony on 28 March 1957.

-The new town hall initially became the headquarters of Burton upon Trent municipal borough, before becoming the headquarters of Burton upon Trent County Borough in 1901 and, more recently, of East Staffordshire Borough Council in 1974.
+The new town hall initially became the headquarters of Burton upon Trent municipal borough, which was raised to being a county borough in 1901.
+A four-storey Art Deco extension was added to the east of the building in 1939, on the corner with Waterloo Street.
+The borough's coat of arms is carved into the stonework above the main entrance of the extension, which was formally opened by the mayor on 6 October 1939.
+Since 1974 the building has been the headquarters of East Staffordshire Borough Council.

 Organs

 The hall boasts a Wurlitzer organ, which had originally been installed at the Cameo Theatre in Cleveland, Ohio in 1925; after a fire in the theatre it was repossessed by its manufacturer before being installed at the Forum Cinema in Northenden, Manchester, in 1934 and then being moved to Burton Town Hall in 1973.
 In 1995 OS Digital Recordings released a recording from Burton upon Trent Town Hall entitled Come Dancing which involved excerpts of music performed by Arnold Loxam on the organ.
 An earlier Kirkland organ was added to the St Paul's Institute in 1880 and expanded by Norman and Beard in 1906.